Once approved, the Migration Authority grants temporary residence with a deadline for investment implementation.

 If you’re planning to apply for the Argentina investment visa, our expert team at Immi.Legal is here to guide you every step of the way.
 The Temporary Residency Program for Investors in Argentina is designed to support the country’s economic development.
 This opportunity provides access to a country rich in resources and possibilities, guiding significant investments in various key sectors.
 Although the application process demands attention to detail, the importance of financial legitimacy and potential economic impact is highlighted, validated through a bank authorized by the BCRA, and accurate translations of documents in languages other than Spanish.

-Whether your goal is Argentina residency by investment, long-term business growth, or eventual citizenship by investment, Immi.Legal serves as your strategic partner.
+Whether you are looking for temporary residency, permanent relocation, or considering CBI Argentina as a strategic pathway, our legal team at Immi.Legal can guide you through every step of the process.
 Our commitment to professionalism and transparency will help you transition smoothly into Argentina’s vibrant business ecosystem.
 Contact us today for a personalized consultation on investment-based residency and business opportunities in Argentina.